Aortic Valve Replacement: Open

 What happens during an open aortic valve replacement?

-Check with your doctor about the details of your procedure.
-In general, during your
+Check with your healthcare provider about the details of your procedure.
+In general,

 deeply and painlessly during the operation.
-Afterwards you won’t remember it.
+Afterwards you won’t remember the surgery.

 room, so the surgeon can update them.

-- Your doctor will make an incision down the middle of your chest.
+Your surgeon will make an incision down the middle of your chest.
 To access your heart,

 your heart and lungs during the procedure.